 All first-year students must successfully complete at least three laboratory rotations before formally entering the program in Pharmacology or Physiology.
 Under most cases, these rotations will have been completed during the student’s first year of study.
-These laboratory rotations provide an opportunity to gain a broader perspective of the sciences of pharmacology and physiology and, at the same time, allow the student to become familiar with the diverse investigative activities being pursued within the University of Rochester Medical Center.
-Typically, faculty who are interested in having students rotate in their laboratory present brief overviews of their research projects at the beginning of the semester to highlight ongoing studies.
-However, students are encouraged to contact faculty directly to determine whether the faculty member is accepting students.
-The duration of each rotation is 10 weeks, and students are expected to spend at least 10-12 hours per week in the lab.
+These laboratory rotations provide an opportunity to gain a broader perspective of the sciences of pharmacology and physiology and at the same time, allow the student to become familiar with the diverse investigative activities being pursued within the University of Rochester Medical Center.
+Typically, faculty who are interested in having students rotate in their laboratory present brief overviews of their research projects at the beginning of the fall semester to highlight ongoing studies.
+However, students must contact faculty directly to determine whether the faculty member is accepting students.
+The duration of each rotation is 11 weeks, and students are expected to spend at least 10-12 hours per week in the lab.

 - At the end of each rotation, both the student and mentor will each complete a written evaluation.
-Forms for these evaluations can be found on the graduate forms website.
-The mentor is expected to discuss their written evaluation with the student and submit following the instructions on the bottom of the form.
+Forms for these evaluations can be found on the Graduate forms site The mentor is expected to discuss their written evaluation with the student and submit following the instructions on the bottom of the form.
 Student evaluations of their rotation mentors are kept confidential.
 Both student and mentor evaluations are assigned due dates by the Graduate Education office (GEPA).
 Failure to submit these evaluations on time may result in a grade of ‘incomplete’.
 Though the faculty evaluation is submitted by the rotation advisor, it is the responsibility of the student to ensure that the program and graduate education office receive the evaluation on time.

 - In addition, the student must complete three written reports on their rotation experiences.
-These entail a two-page report on each of their 1st and 2nd laboratory rotations, and a five-page report on any one of their rotations (most likely from the lab that has been joined).
-The reports will describe the research problem encountered during the rotation and include the following subsections: background, significance/rationale, approach, future directions, figures as appropriate, and references (figures and references not included in page limit).
-The two-page reports should be completed with the input of the rotation advisor, and the final document submitted to the CMPP Program director and Year 1 program coordinator within 1 week of the end of the rotation.
-The five-page report is due June 30th.
-This report will follow the same format as the two-page interim reports, but it will be evaluated by two members of the CMPP Committee.
-The students will work with their assigned CMPP committee member to revise the document as needed, with a final due date of July 31st.
+These reports should be at least two pages, single spaced, with < 1 inch margins.
+The reports should describe the research problem encountered during the rotation, and include the following subsections: background, significance/rationale, approach, future directions, and references.
+Figures should be included as appropriate; however, figures and references are not included in page requirement.
+The two-page reports should be completed with the input of the rotation advisor, and each report submitted to the CMPP Program Director and Year 1 Program Coordinator within 1 week of the end of the rotation.
 The overall evaluation of these three writing exercises will be considered one part of each student’s end of first year evaluation.
-Students selected to take the first-year exam will be exempt from writing the five-page report.

 Faculty Review of Student Performance

 At the conclusion of the academic year, the Graduate Studies Committee meets to discuss the academic performance of first-year students.
-Coursework grades and laboratory rotation evaluations are used to assess student performance.
+Coursework grades, laboratory rotation evaluations, and written reports are used to assess student performance.
 Students are expected to have an overall GPA of at least 3.0, and rotation evaluations of “meets expectations” or “exceeds expectations” (scale = Exceeds Expectations/ Meets Expectations/Needs Improvement/Unacceptable) for lab rotation performance.
 Those students with a GPA less than 3.0, those who receive an “unacceptable” on their rotation evaluation, and/or those who have received a grade of ‘C’ in any course may be dropped from the program.
 Alternatively, the student may be permitted to undergo a first-year examination (discussed in detail below).
 Students must receive a grade of “Pass” on this exam to remain in the program.
-At the conclusion of the first academic year, a summary of student performance and recommendations of the Graduate Studies Committee are presented to the Department Faculty by the Director of Graduate Studies.
-Students who have successfully completed their first year of studies receive a letter from the Director of Graduate Studies indicating admittance into the Doctoral Program in Pharmacology and Physiology.
-The Director of Graduate Studies meets individually with those students who did not meet the performance criteria in order to convey performance deficiencies and concerns of the faculty and discuss remediation.
+At the conclusion of the first academic year, a summary of student performance and recommendations of the Graduate Studies Committee are presented to the Department Faculty by the Program Director.
+Students who have successfully completed their first year of studies receive a letter from the Program Director indicating admittance into the Doctoral Program in Pharmacology and Physiology.
+The Program Director meets individually with those students who did not meet the performance criteria in order to convey performance deficiencies and concerns of the faculty and discuss remediation.

-Full-time, tenure-track faculty members at the University holding primary or secondary appointments in Pharmacology and Physiology, as well as full- time, tenure-track faculty members of the Aab Cardiovascular Research Institute may serve as a Ph.D. thesis advisor to graduate students in the Pharmacology and Physiology programs.
+Full-time, tenure-track faculty members at the University holding primary or secondary appointments in Pharmacology and Physiology, as well as full-time, tenure-track faculty members of the Aab Cardiovascular Research Institute may serve as a Ph.D. thesis advisor to graduate students in the Pharmacology and Physiology programs.
 A thesis advisor should be selected by June 1 of the first academic year.
-Selection of the Thesis Advisor requires approval by the Director of Graduate Studies in Pharmacology and Physiology.
+Selection of the Thesis Advisor requires approval by the Program Director in Pharmacology and Physiology.
 Students should meet with their thesis advisor to discuss and sign the Roles and Responsibilities of Advisors and Students Form within 2 weeks of joining the lab.

 Thesis Advisory Committee